 A Fund may only close out a swap, cap, floor or collar or OTC option with the particular counterparty.
 Also, if the counterparty defaults, such Fund will have contractual remedies pursuant to the agreement relating to the transaction, but there is no assurance that contract counterparties will be able to meet their obligations pursuant to such contracts or that, in the event of default, such Fund will succeed in enforcing contractual remedies.
 There also may be documentation risk, including the risk that the parties may disagree as to the proper interpretation of the terms of a contract.
 If such a dispute occurs, the cost and unpredictability of the legal proceedings required for such Fund to enforce its contractual rights may lead such Fund to decide not to pursue its claims against the counterparty.
-The Fund thus assumes the risk that it may be unable to obtain payments may be delayed or made only after the Fund has incurred the costs of litigation.
+The Fund thus assumes the risk that it may be unable to obtain payments owed to it under swap contracts, OTC options and other two-party contracts or that those payments may be delayed or made only after the Fund has incurred the costs of litigation.